Create a High-Converting Landing Page From Scratch! [Guide + Checklist]

 The solution is a well-structured Landing page.
 According to HubSpot research, having a large number of Landing pages (10-12) can increase the number of leads obtained by as much as 55%!
 In this article, you'll learn how to create a Landing page that will attract customers.

-A landing page is a website dedicated to a specific target group, which is to mobilize the user to perform a specific action (e.g. purchase, booking a visit, leaving contact details).
-The name comes from the fact that it is the first page where the user "lands" (i.e. hits) as a result of marketing activities - usually after clicking on the ad link in the search engine or social media or sent in mailing.
+A Landing page is a website dedicated to a specific target group to mobilize the user to perform a particular action (e.g., make a purchase, book a visit, leave contact details).
+The name comes from the fact that it is the first page that the user "lands" on due to marketing activities - usually after clicking on an advertisement in a search engine, on social media, or mail.

-Usually, the landing page takes the form of the so-called one page or single page (site without additional tabs) and consists of sections and calls to action (CTA) that convince the visitor to perform a specific action.
+Usually, the Landing page takes the form of a so-called one page or single page (a site that does not have additional tabs) and consists of sections and catchphrases (CTA) that convince the visitor to perform a specific action.

-Landing pages can pursue different goals, but there are two basic categories - each with their functions.
+Landing pages can achieve different goals, but two basic categories can be distinguished - in terms of their function: